ntorba/kv_question/README.md

 Each key must be a valid UUID (version 4).
 The corresponding values are strings.

 The server is built with [FastAPI](https://fastapi.tiangolo.com/).
-The code can be found in `main.py`.
+The server is implemented in `main.py`.

 **Example requests are shown under the Launch Server section.**